 It is important to stress again that the exam dates will come home at the beginning of the year and must be signed by a parent or guardian.
 To that end, everybody is aware that every precaution is expected to avoid missing an exam.
-Please remember that 40% of the final assessment is carried out through regular tests.
-There are three or four of these per subject in a given academic year.
+Please remember that the final assessment is also based on these tests.
+There are three or four of them per subject in a given academic year.
 If an illness or other serious event occurs, the student will either forfeit the exam altogether, or (s)he must sit for a Mündliche Prüfung-oral exam-in an effort to bring up his or her grade while also ensuring fairness and equity within the class.